Cleanin' Out My Closet

 "Cleanin' Out My Closet" is a song by American rapper Eminem from his album The Eminem Show (2002).
-"Cleanin' Out My Closet" was the second single released off the album following "Without Me".
-Unlike the preceding single which was as his humorous Slim Shady persona, "Cleanin' Out My Closet" was a serious song inspired by the events of Eminem's childhood and relationships.
+It was the second single released off the album following "Without Me" on July 29, 2002.
+Unlike the preceding single which was as his humorous Slim Shady persona, "Cleanin' Out My Closet" is an autobiographical song inspired by the events of Eminem's childhood and relationships.
 It depicts Eminem venting his anger towards his mother, Debbie Mathers, for the way she raised him.
-In the chorus, Eminem sarcastically apologizes to his mother for hurting her and making her cry, but takes it back by showing the world what his mother, according to him, was like.
+In the chorus, Eminem sarcastically apologizes to his mother for hurting her and making her cry, while describing his mother to his listeners across the world.